Living in Heraklion

 Although Greek is the official language of the country, it is relatively easy for a foreigner to communicate since most natives speak English, and quite a few German and French, due to the fact that Greece and Crete in particular is a popular tourist destination.
 Greeks are well-known for their hospitality, therefore in general it is not too difficult to live in Greece.

 To get around in Heraklion, buses and most streets contain signs in English and you wouldn't be too confused to find your destination.
-Needless to say, most scholars are familiar with the Greek script, so with a bit of training can also read Greek inscriptions.
+Needless to say, most scholars are familiar with the Greek script, so with a bit of training you can also read Greek inscriptions.
 Most restaurants have their menu in English so you can order easily your dish.
-For more difficult tasks, such as applying for a residence permit at the Foreigner’s Office, opening a bank account, and registering at the Tax Office or the Health Insurance Office, the University provides an employee to come along and help through the administrative procedures.
+For more difficult tasks, such as applying for a residence permit at the Foreigner’s Office, opening a bank account, and registering at the Tax Office or the Health Insurance Office, the CCTP provides help through the administrative procedures.

 Telephone